lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 the 2000s, and it would be difficult---if not impossible---to get accurate data on these historical plans.
 But the biggest problem in trying to draw a link between districting plans and any outcome of interest is that of endogeneity.
-Suppose we believe that plans with greater compactness lead to greater political participation:
+Suppose we believe that less compact plans lead to less political
+participation:

 $$Compactness \rightarrow Participation$$

-To answer this question, we could look at a couple of enacted districting plans and measure their compactness and political participation.
+To identify whether this relationship is true, we could look at several enacted districting plans and measure their compactness and political participation.
 Then we would be able to run an OLS regression and retrieve the coefficients.
 But these coefficients would not have a causal interpretation.
 We know that compactness is a result of districting procedures that are political in nature.
 Political participation affects who wins the state, and the winning party then has outsize influence on the next districting plan.
 The districting plans affect the outcome of the election, which in turn affects future districting plans.
-This makes it incredibly difficult to find the marginal effect of an increase in compactness on participation.
+This makes it difficult to find the marginal effect of an increase in compactness on participation.

 Even finding natural experiments may not be enough to remove the endogeneity.
 The Supreme Court has often struck down proposed districting plans and forced